Marcfeitosa/Data-Science-Projects/README.md

 # Data-Science-Projects

-#Here are all my data sciene exercices
+#Here are all my data science exercices